 - Costs associated with visa certification for spouse and/or child/children

 The financial requirements for visa processing are not always the same amounts as the Cost of Attendance.
 For example, in multi-year programs, the amount a student needs to certify for visa purposes may be higher than what the COA will allow a student to borrow.
 International students will need to demonstrate personal resources to cover the difference.

-You can review the 2021-22 Harvard Chan School Required Levels of Support for VISA Certification to understand whether your visa certification amount is the same or higher than your COA.
+To determine required levels of support, please use the Visa Financial Certification Tool .
+The tool will allow you to understand whether your visa certification amount is the same or higher than your COA.
 More information on the Visa process is found on the Admitted Student website.

 International students should be aware that the Office of Financial Aid cannot make adjustments to the budget to allow for additional borrowing to bring a spouse or children to the United States.
 The only exceptions to this are if the spouse is considered a legal dependent of the student, or in certain cases in the student has expenses related to their child/children such as daycare costs necessary to attending school.